 (c) Unless otherwise agreed in writing by the parties, a Letter of Credit shall be provided in accordance with this Annex, and the Letter of Credit shall be maintained for the benefit of ENA.
-Counterparty shall (i) renew or cause the renewal of each outstanding Letter of Credit on a timely basis as provided in the relevant Letter of Credit, and (ii) if the bank that issued an outstanding Letter of Credit has indicated its intent not to renew such Letter of Credit, then Counterparty shall provide a substitute Letter of Credit at least twenty (20) Business Days prior to the expiration of the outstanding Letter of Credit.
-Furthermore, if a bank issuing a Letter of Credit shall fail to honor ENA's properly documented request to draw on an outstanding Letter of Credit, then Counterparty shall provide for the benefit of ENA a substitute Letter of Credit that is issued by a bank acceptable to ENA within two (2) Business Days after such refusal.
+Counterparty or the Issuer of the Letter of Credit shall (i) renew or cause the renewal of each outstanding Letter of Credit on a timely basis as provided in the relevant Letter of Credit, (ii) if the Issuer of an outstanding Letter of Credit has indicated its intent not to renew such Letter of Credit, provide a substitute Letter of Credit at least twenty (20) Business Days prior to the expiration of the outstanding Letter of Credit, and (iii) if the Issuershall fail to honor ENA's properly documented request to draw on an outstanding Letter of Credit, provide for the benefit of ENA a substitute Letter of Credit that is issued by a bank acceptable to ENA within two (2) Business Days after such refusal.

-(d) Upon the occurrence of a Letter of Credit Default, Counterparty agrees to deliver a substitute Letter of Credit to ENA on or before the second Business Day after the occurrence thereof (or the fifth (5th) Business Day after the occurrence thereof if only clause (i) under the definition of Letter of Credit Default applies).
+(d) Upon the occurrence of a Letter of Credit Default, Counterparty agrees to cause another Issuer to deliver a substitute Letter of Credit to ENA on or before the second Business Day after the occurrence thereof (or the fifth (5th) Business Day after the occurrence thereof if only clause (i) under the definition of Letter of Credit Default applies).

 (e) When providing Performance Assurance, Counterparty may increase the amount of an outstanding Letter of Credit or establish one or more additional Letters of Credit.

-(f) (i) A Letter of Credit shall provide that ENA may draw upon the Letter of Credit in an amount that is equal to all amounts that are due and owing from Counterparty but have not been paid to ENA within the time allowed for such payments under the relevant Swap (including any related notice or grace period or both).
-A Letter of Credit shall provide that a drawing may be made on the Letter of Credit upon submission to the bank issuing the Letter of Credit of one or more certificates specifying the amounts due and owed to ENA in accordance with the specific requirements of the Letter of Credit.
-Counterparty shall remain liable for any amounts owing to ENA and remaining unpaid after the application of the amounts so drawn by ENA.
+(f)